-3 Mile Drome was located near Kila Kila, roughly three miles west of Port
+3 Mile Drome was located near Kila Kila inland from the southern coast of New Guinea, roughly three miles from Port

 During 1933, built by the Australian administration as a single runway that served as the first civilian airfield to provide air service for Port

 Moresby.
 Connected to Port Moresby by the Pari Road spanning southwest from Port Moresby and terminated at the runway.